All guides

 It is not.
 The commission is negotiable.
 It has always been negotiable.
 The problem was that until recently, there were not many alternatives that gave you real service at a lower price.
 You could pay 6% for a full-service agent, or you could go FSBO and do everything yourself.
 The middle ground barely existed.

 Meydomo exists in that middle ground.
-Full-service brokerage, licensed in FL and CA, with an AI coordinator that handles the 80% of agent work that is coordination and communication.
+Full-service brokerage, licensed in Florida, expanding state by state, with an AI coordinator that handles the 80% of agent work that is coordination and communication.
 The result is the same service for a fraction of the cost.
 The $28,000 stays with you.

 Putting it all together: a $500,000 sale